Stephen Shames: Film & Video

+Fellowships & Grants

+Purpose Prize Fellow (2010), Annie E. Casey Foundation (2001), EZ / EC Foundation Consortium (1999), The Ford Foundation, Charles Stewart Mott Foundation, Eastman Kodak, Canon USA, Leica, and Pennsylvania Council of the Arts (1994–96), NPPA - Nikon Documentary Sabbatical Grant (1992), Homeless in America Photographic Project (1987), Alicia Patterson Foundation Fellowship (1985).

+Current Work

-Shames is currently working on exhibitions and books highlighting his previous work including the 1960s, Children & Youth, and a Retrospective.
+Shames is working on exhibitions and books highlighting his previous work including the 1960s, children & youth, and a retrospective.

-In 2018 Shames produced The Water Bottle Project, a set of 42 glass water bottles with photographs on the labels.
+In 2018, Shames produced The Water Bottle Project, a set of 42 glass water bottles with photographs on the labels.
 The idea of the Water Bottle Project is to create an art object that will remind us of the importance of water to our lives and the life of our planet.
 Labels featuring photographs of water use around the world on water bottles contrast images of water use with bottled water as an expensive commodity.